cdnbye/documentation/en/ios/API.md

 ```Swift
 let engine = CBP2pEngine.init(token: "free", p2pConfig: config)
 ```
+Where `token` is your Customer ID.
+Currently this SDK is free of charge, set it to "free" is ok.
 Get parsed local stream url by passing the original stream url(m3u8) to `CBP2pEngine` instance:
 ```ObjC
 NSURL *parsedUrl = [engine parseStreamURL:ORIGINAL_URL];